-- Angioplasty / Stenting: If the doctor finds a narrowing or blockage that can be treated with a balloon or stent (called angioplasty or stenting) you may stay overnight for observation.
-When an angioplasty is done, a catheter with a balloon on it is placed over the narrowed area in the artery and then inflated.
+Angioplasty / Stenting: When an angioplasty is done, a catheter with a balloon on it is placed into the narrowed area in the artery and inflated.
 As the balloon expands, it enlarges the inside of the artery.
-After the balloon is deflated, an x-ray picture is taken to see if the artery is open.
+After the balloon is deflated, an x-ray is taken to see if the artery is open.
 Sometimes the blockage needs the help of a wire mesh tube called a stent to keep the artery open.
 The stent is pre-attached to the balloon, and when the balloon is inflated, the stent holds the artery open and is left in the artery permanently.
 The balloon is then deflated and removed.

 - You will have a dressing over the puncture site.

-- Your pulses in the leg/arm where the catheter was inserted will be checked.
+- Your pulses where the catheter was inserted will be checked.